arupbhunia/kirankoduru.github.io/about.md

 title: About me
 permalink: /about/
 ---
 I am a recent graduate from NYU School of Engineering.
 I work with a Startup in Brooklyn, NY.
 I am a fan of [/r/python](http://reddit.com/r/python) and [hacker news](https://news.ycombinator.com/).
-During the weekends I like to drinking IPAs or participating in hackathons that do good for the community.
+During the weekends I like to drinking IPAs or participate in hackathons that do good for the community.